 Questions on the Function of Art

 Additionally, a contemporary examination of af Klint’s work, as well as the above examples, challenges today’s notions of “art.”
 Today’s typical art fair or gallery show tends towards an aestheticization of psychological material.
-In other words, what is a gestalt from the artist is looked at as object of sense pleasure.
-Or, oftentimes, the artist’s works are analyzed biographically, or intellectually described for their symbolic meaning.
+In other words, what was originally a sort of gestalt from the artist is looked at as object of sense pleasure.
+Or, oftentimes, the artist’s works are analyzed biographically, or intellectually described for their contextual meaning.

 This is the reverse of af Klint’s goal, which was the utilization of the visual object as a prompt for direct communion with the spiritual realm.
 That is, she saw painting as a vehicle for experience, rather than an end in and of themselves.